PyConPL/pyladies-workshop/0002_python_data.rst

     >>> L
     []

-At any time we can check how many items we have saved on our list by using the function :func:`len`.
+At any time we can check how many items we have saved on our list by using the function ``len``.

     >>> len(L)
     0